icefo/PyQt5-Wamp/README.md

 # PyQt5-Wamp

+PyQt5 is the python bindings to the Qt5 GUI framework and Wamp stands for *web application messaging protocol*

+WAMP is an open standard WebSocket subprotocol that provides two application messaging patterns in one unified protocol:
+Remote Procedure Calls + Publish & Subscribe.
+More info [here](http://wamp-proto.org/)

 Here is a example PyQt5 app that
 * can use wamp's RPC to add two numbers
 * can subscribe to a wamp topic that publish the time every 2 seconds